Privacy Policy

 National Clearance Australia takes the protection of your personal information seriously.
 All information stored electronically is secured using industry-standard measures, including password protection and 256-bit encryption at rest.

-We maintain and regularly review a comprehensive Information Security Policy designed to support ongoing compliance with best-practice standards for data protection.
+We maintain and regularly review a comprehensive Information Security Policy designed to support ongoing compliance with best-practice standards for data protection and with our obligations as an ACIC Accredited Body.
 This policy ensures that your information is safeguarded against misuse, loss, and unauthorised access, modification, or disclosure through the following measures:

 - Dedicated roles: Designated privacy, information security, and ICT responsibilities across our team